SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Me too, I'm just worried, I'm trying to make everything be perfect."

-"That's good, but I don't think you should worry, I think you're doing a great job."
+"That's good, but I don't think you should worry, I think you're doing a fantastic job."

 "Thanks," Pinkie said as she missed, pushing the needle through in the wrong spot.
 "Sorry…"

 "It's okay, just pull it out and continue from where it should be."

-"After it's sewed to the dress, are we going to sew the sleeve together?"
+"After it's sewed to the dress, are we going to sew the sleeves together?"

 "Yes, then we will do the second sleeve."